 Photo Safaris: Do Your Research

 From a safari photography point of view, some camps are better than others.
 Unfortunately, you cannot go by price alone.
 If this is a serious photographic safari, do your research and don’t leave it to chance.
 Find a reputable (ATOL Protected) tour operator, ideally recommended to you by somebody you trust.
 The guides’ knowledge of the location, wildlife and photographic insight will get you into the right place at the right time.
-They have the ability to transform a good safari into an unforgettable experience.
+They can transform a good safari into an unforgettable experience.

 Help Yourself, Keep it simple